Execution by elephant: India

 Hindu and Muslim rulers in India executed tax evaders, rebels and enemy soldiers alike "under the feet of elephants".
 The Hindu Manu Smriti or Laws of Manu, written sometime between 200 BCE and 200 CE, prescribed execution by elephants for a number of offences.
 If property was stolen, for instance, "the king should have any thieves caught in connection with its disappearance executed by an elephant."
-For example, in 1305, the sultan of Delhi turned the deaths of Mongol prisoners into public entertainment by having them crushed by elephants.
+For example, in 1305, the Sultan of Delhi turned the deaths of Mongol prisoners into public entertainment by having them crushed by elephants.

 During the Mughal era, "it was a common mode of execution in those days to have the offender trampled underfoot by an elephant."
 Captain Alexander Hamilton, writing in 1727, described how the Mughal ruler Shah Jahan ordered an offending military commander to be carried "to the Elephant Garden, and there to be executed by an Elephant, which is reckoned to be a shameful and terrible Death".
 The Mughal Emperor Humayun ordered the crushing by elephant of an imam he mistakenly believed to be critical of his reign.
 Some monarchs also adopted this form of execution for their own entertainment.
 The emperor Jahangir, another Mughal emperor, is said to have ordered a huge number of criminals to be crushed for his amusement.
 The French traveler François Bernier, who witnessed such executions, recorded his dismay at the pleasure that the emperor derived from this cruel punishment.
-Nor was crushing the only method used by the Mughals' execution elephants; in the Mughal sultanate of Delhi, elephants were trained to slice prisoners to pieces "with pointed blades fitted to their tusks".
+Nor was crushing the only method used by execution elephants; in the pre-Mughal Sultanate of Delhi, elephants were trained to slice prisoners to pieces "with pointed blades fitted to their tusks".

 The Muslim traveler Ibn Battuta, visiting Delhi in the 1330s, has left the following eyewitness account of this particular type of execution by elephants:

 Other Indian polities also carried out executions by elephant.
 The Maratha Chatrapati Sambhaji ordered this form of death for a number of conspirators, including the Maratha official Anaji Datto in the late seventeenth century.
 Another Maratha leader, the general Santaji, inflicted the punishment for breaches in military discipline.
 The contemporary historian Khafi Khan reported that "for a trifling offense he [Santaji] would cast a man under the feet of an elephant."